 When rescued shortly thereafter he was still breathing but passed away about half an hour after the accident.
 The board of trade investigation condemned the third rail system and made some strongly adverse comments about the operation of the system in general.
 Electrical readings as high as 360 volts were recorded and the company was told that a safer system would have to be introduced.

 A system of overhead poles and wires was proposed with a trolley arm from each electric car making contact with the overhead live wire and current being returned via the track as before.
 This new system would allow operation at up to 550 volts which made the electric cars much more powerful and efficient.

-The view on the left, taken after the overhead electrical system was installed shows the general arrangement of poles and arms at the Bushmills Depot.
+The view in image “F”, taken after the overhead electrical system was installed shows the general arrangement of poles and arms at the Bushmills Depot.
 The entire system was installed by William Trail and a local workforce as tenders received from specialist contractors were considered to be excessive.
 The new system came into operation on 26 July 1899.